noname8135/TSP-with-local-searches/README.md

 # Hill climbing, simulated annealing and Tabu search practice
+This is a homework of meta-heuristic course.
+We practice to use Hill climbing, simulated annealing and Tabu search to solve the TSP problem.
+The number in each testfile indicate the number of cities.

+Result is shown as below:

 (eil51: 426, lin105: 14379, pcb442: 50778)
 Average tour length, total runtime, best solution out of 20 run